 Our partnership agreement does not restrict our ability to issue additional partnership securities.
 Any issuance of additional common units or other equity securities would result in a corresponding decrease in the proportionate ownership interest in us represented by, and could adversely affect the cash distributions to and market price of, our common units then outstanding.
 Following completion of this offering, we intend to institute a distribution reinvestment plan, or a DRIP, pursuant to which owners of common and subordinated units can reinvest their distributions in additional common units.
 We have been informed by USA Compression Holdings that they intend to reinvest their distributions in additional common units for the foreseeable future and we expect USA Compression GP, LLC will utilize its distributions to purchase additional general partner interests to maintain its 2.0% general partner interest in us.
-We can satisfy reinvestments under the DRIP by issuing new common units or by purchasing common units on the open market, at our discretion.
-We currently intend to satisfy reinvestments under the DRIP by issuing new common units.
+We can satisfy reinvestments under the DRIP by issuing new common units.
 Please read "The Partnership Agreement-Issuance of Additional Partnership Interests."